renakdata17/barndoor-python-sdk/README.md

 Both variants:

 1. Spin up a tiny localhost callback server.
-2. Open the system browser to Auth0.
+2. Open the system browser to Barndoor.
 3. Exchange the returned *code* for a JWT.
 4. Persist the token to `~/.barndoor/token.json` (0600 permissions).